Lnarendranaidu9/Python-Complete-Guide-main/README.md

 https://docs.python-guide.org/starting/install3/osx/

-# If facing any diffculties then simply use Online IDE
+# If facing any difficulties then simply use Online IDE

 # Download PyCharm